KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/3_Geometry.md

 # 1. The Model and ModePart

-The following section is a short version of a more detailed [tutorial](Python-Script-Tutorial:-Reading-ModelPart-From-Input-File).
+As previously discussed, the `Model` and `ModelPart` are essential data structures in Kratos, responsible for storing the geometrical and structural information for your simulation.

 ## 1.1 Create A Model and ModelPart

-As you have seen before the Model and the modelpart are the data structures responsible for storing the geometrical information about your simulation.

 A `ModelPart` has to be created via a `Model` object, which can contain several `ModelParts`.
 Right after creating the empty `ModelPart`, the variables needed for the following calculations have to be added.
 The empty `ModelPart` is then filled using the `ModelPartIO` that reads the information from an .mdpa file.
-In general, the analysis object takes care of these steps, especially because it knows which variables to add.

-Generaly, you will not have to deal with the lecture of a `ModelPart`, but here you will do it directly in your python script.

 If the `.mdpa` file contains application dependent elements, the corresponding Kratos application has to be imported.
 In our structural example, the elements are from the `StructuralMechanicsApplication`.

-Lets create a small python script `tutorial_modelpart.py` with the following lines:
+ Typically, these steps are handled by the `Solver` object, which knows which variables and components to load based on the simulation configuration.
+However, to understand the process more directly, let’s create a simple Python script, `tutorial_modelpart.py`, that demonstrates how to read a ModelPart manually:

 ```python
 import KratosMultiphysics.StructuralMechanicsApplication